rapidfish/personnummer/README.md

 # Personnummer API

-## Java API to handle Swedish Personnummer
+## Java API to verify/calculate Swedish Personnummer

 * Automatic validation of checksum, directly when parsing, of strings with Personnummer